 Eulogies and Video Tributes

-Create it while they are still living and can appreciate it!
+(Celebrating a life while they are still living and can appreciate it!)

 Alan Berliner's eulogy for his father, Oscar Berliner.
 His real tribute, of course, is his documentary, Nobody's Business, available on Amazon and Netflix Streaming.

 Arlene Friedman Shepherd (the secretary who became president of Doubleday, among other things), one of many tributes with photos on The Lives They Loved (photographs of people who died during 2012, with entries from readers of the NY Times Magazine).
 Here is my fuller account of Arlene's life and chief love.

 Dr. Sandy Bienen: A YouTube/Zoom memorial service.
 Sandy was one of the best storytellers who ever took my "My Life, One Story at a Time" workshop and his death came so soon after that and so unexpectedly to his writing buddies that this video (done during the pandemic) was wonderful to have to look at again after the service.

 Billy Crystal’s Homage to Muhammad Ali at the Champ’s Memorial (Slate, 6-10-16)